3DSpeakerPersonalityCorpus/Anon3DSpeakerPersonalityCorpus/README.md

 If you use the SONICOM 3D Speaker Personality Corpus in your research, please cite it as follows:

 1. For the corpus itself (ACM Style):
-Eva Fringi, Stephen Brewster, Lorenzo Picinali, and Alessandro Vinciarelli.
+Emily O’Hara, Eva Fringi, Nisreen Alshubaily, Lorenzo Picinali, Stephen Brewster, Tanaya Guha, and Alessandro Vinciarelli.
 2026.
-The interplay between interpersonal distance and personality perception in virtual immersive audio environments. [unpublished]
+The Sonicom 3D Speaker Personality Corpus. [unpublished].

-2. For the associated research paper:
+3. For the associated research paper:
 Eva Fringi, Nisreen Alshubaily, Stephen Brewster, Lorenzo Picinali, Tanaya Guha, and Alessandro Vinciarelli.
 2024.
 Is Distance a Modality?
 Multi-Task Learning for Speech-Based Joint Prediction of Attributed Traits and Perceived Distances in Virtual Immersive Audio Environments.
 In ICMI '24, November 04–08, 2024, San Jose, Costa Rica.
 ACM. https://doi.org/10.1145/3678957.3685740